 1. Llamas are pack animals which means that they can carry heavy loads.
 Llamas can trek up to 20 miles in a day while carrying 50 to 75 pounds.

 2. They are domestic animals that are hypoallergenic, don't shed, and can even be "pottied trained."

 3. Llamas can be used as guard animals.

 4. Llamas are similar to cows in that they eat grass and will regurgitate their food and then chew it as cud.

 Llamas and Alpacas are very similar and are able to interbreed and have fertile offspring.
 What's the difference between the two?

 - Their sizes.
 Llamas weigh in around 250 pounds while alpacas weigh roughly 121 - 143 pounds.

 - Their faces.
-Llamas have an elongated face and larger ears while alpacas have shorter ears and a blunt face.
+Llamas have elongated faces and larger ears while alpacas have shorter ears and blunt faces.